 Last week I went to my godson’s christening back home in France, (YES someone is trusting me with their child!) and when I was looking for the perfect christening gift for my godson I realised there were a few minor differences between the English tradition and the French one.
 This sparked my thought processes, and I wondered “Is it different for every country?” and “Are the traditions changing with time?”

 Christening a child means introducing him/her to the Christian family and faith; the child only becomes a Christian the day he/she is baptised.
 There is no such rite in Judaism or Islam because the child is born Jewish or Muslim, the denomination being directly transmitted by the mother in the first case and by the father in the latter.

 Traditional French and English Christening Gifts

 I had a very precise idea of what to give my godson as the tradition is quite clear in France: a child should get a medal or a bracelet from their godfather and godmother.
-So, I wanted to give him this typical christening bracelet we call “gourmette”, but little did I know that there is NO such thing in England!
+So, I wanted to give him a typical christening bracelet we call “gourmette”, but little did I know that there is NO such thing in England!
 You can find silver bangles here, but they are not even that common and anyway they are completely different to a “gourmette”.
 A gourmette shall be given to a child engraved with his/her name and his/her date of birth or Christening day’s date on the reverse of the bracelet.
-(As you can see, it is also possible to wear such a bracelet into adulthood)

 Generally the child is presented with a special medal depicting a saint or even the Virgin Mary.
 Such medals can either be sterling silver, white or yellow gold (considering gold is more durable for jewellery it is – when possible – the preferred option.)